JonKing93/wildcat/docs/api/config/preprocess.rst

 .. admonition:: What's a KF-factor?

     Kf factors are defined as saturated hydraulic conductivity of the fine soil (< 2mm) fraction in inches/hour.
 Essentially, this is a soil erodibility factor that represents both (1) the susceptibility of soil to erosion, and (2) the rate of runoff, for soil material with <2mm equivalent diameter.
-See Chapter 3 of `USDA Agricultural Handbook 703`_ for additional details on its definition and calculation.
+Read Chapter 3 of `USDA Agricultural Handbook 703`_ for additional details on its definition and calculation.

 .. _USDA Agricultural Handbook 703: https://www.researchgate.net/profile/Pablo_Alvarez-Figueroa/post/soil_erosion/attachment/59d6460279197b80779a110f/AS:455706810818560@1485660378747/download/Renard_1997_+Predicting+soil+erosion+by+water_a+guide+to+conservation+planing+with+RUSLE.pdf